1j01/textual-paint/README.md

 PYRIGHT_PYTHON_FORCE_VERSION=1.1.318 pyright
 # I also tried mypy and fixed some errors it reported, but I'm not targeting zero errors with mypy.
 mypy src --no-namespace-packages --check-untyped-defs

+# Visual Regression Testing
+# I use pytest-textual-snapshot, which is a pytest plugin for comparing SVG screenshots of Textual apps over time.
+pytest
+# To accept differences, update the baseline with:
+pytest --snapshot-update
 ```

 ## License